 Types of cookies we use?

 We use the following types of cookies:

 These cookies are essential to enable you to move around our websites and use some of the key features, such as accessing secure website areas.
 Without these cookies, services that you asked for, like tracking your transfer order, cannot be provided.
 These cookies do not collect your personal data.

 These cookies collect information about how you use our websites, for instance which pages you visit most often.
 These cookies are only used to improve how our websites work.
 We use Google Analytics to help collect and compile information such as the number of visitors to our websites, where visitors have come to the site from and the pages they visited.
 All data collected via analytical/performance cookies are anonymous.

 - Functionality cookies

 These cookies are used to deliver adverts more relevant to your interests.
 They are usually placed by advertising networks with our permission.
-You can disable these cookies by changing browsing settings.
+You can disable these cookies by changing browser settings.

 How long may cookies remain on your device?

 Most browsers are initially set to automatically accept cookies.
-You can disable cookies through amending your internet software browsing settings.
-Please refer to your browser (for example Google Chrome, Firefox, Safari, Opera and other) instructions to learn more how to disable cookies.
+You can disable cookies by amending your internet software browsing settings.
+Please refer to your browser (for example Google Chrome, Firefox, Safari, Opera, and others) instructions to learn more about how to disable cookies.
 If you use different devices to view and access our websites (for example, your mobile, tablet), please ensure that each browser is set up to suit your cookie preferences.